Logotyp Jordbruksverket

 The rules for amateur varieties differ from the rules for other kinds of vegetables:

-• The amateur varieties may have greater variation within the variety than other varieties may have.
+• The amateur varieties are allowed to have greater variation within the variety than other varieties may have.

-• There should be a careful description of the amateur variety.
+• There must be a careful detailed description of the amateur variety.

-• It shall be documented that it is an amateur variety.
+• It must be documented that it is an amateur variety.

-• An amateur variety may have more than one variety name, if there is historical evidence for this.
+• An amateur variety may have more than one variety denomination, if there is historical evidence for this.

-• There is a limit to the amount of seed that may be sold in the packages of an amateur variety in the packages.
+• There are limits on the quantity of seed that may be sold in the packages of an amateur variety.

-• Amateur varieties shall be labelled in a special way.
+• Amateur varieties must be labelled in a specific way.

 If you market seed from an amateur variety, you must report to the Swedish Board of Agriculture each production season on how much seed you have sold.